Elder Candidate Training

 If calling is affirmed, then Elder Candidates (note terminology change) will be presented to the congregation to share their Gospel stories and then be publically examined on their theology.

-Following a Canidates examination, members of Missio Dei Church as well as anyone in or out of the church having a concern regarding the Candidates’s qualifications to lead as an elder will have two weeks to notify the elders, who can investigate the matter to determine if there is any reason to disqualify the person.
+Following a Canidate's examination, members of Missio Dei Church as well as anyone in or out of the church having a concern regarding the Candidates’s qualifications to lead as an elder will have thirty days (30) to notify the elders, who can investigate the matter to determine if there is any reason to disqualify the person.

 Consensus approval from the elders and an election by Covenant Members, indicated by a majority vote of the single slate, is required prior to installation of an elder.